KhronosGroup/OpenXR-CTS/changes/conformance/pr.7.gh.OpenXR-CTS.md

-Add tests for xrBeginFrame call order violations
+New test: Add tests for xrBeginFrame call order violations